How do I join?

 After a game

-This season you don't need to carry your Oaks Cards to the pub - simply tell the bar staff that you are with North Sydney United.
+Please carry your Oaks Cards to the pub - simply hand them to the bar staff when you order.

 The Oaks would like us to meet up in The Garden Bar (not to be confused with the Garden Pavilion) on Saturdays from 5pm-7pm at least – obviously during the warm evenings earlier in the season people prefer to be outside, and some other bars may appear more interesting on a given day.
 However, The Oaks would prefer us as a group at the Garden Bar.